Phono stages@kemela

 RIAA equalization curve

 The physical separation and shielding of the R and L circuits becomes even more critical than line level components.
-Because high gain amplification has to manage the significant amount of low frequency boost/high frequency attenuation RIAA equalization applied without overload and distortion, the choice of high quality electronic parts critically affects sound quality.
+Because high gain amplification has to manage the significant amount of low frequency boost/high frequency attenuation, the RIAA equalization applied must not drive the phonostage into overload and distortion.

 Sonic benefits of higher priced phono stages